 Parking at 345 N. Beverly Drive sets you up to shop till you drop!
 Pop out of the garage next door to GEARYS flagship store for fine home decor and gifts, then jet across the street and marvel at the exceptional craftsmanship on every handbag at Perrin Paris, one of only two locations in the U.S. No doubt your new designer bag pairs well with chunky ankle boots from Sam Edelman next door.
 Feeling tired yet?
 Don’t forget to fuel up at nearby Nespresso Cafe & Boutique with an espresso and macaron.

 242 North Beverly Drive

 242 N. Beverly Drive is the perfect place to park if you’re in the mood for a relaxing day outdoors.
 With the lush landscape of Beverly Cañon Gardens just steps away, a picnic blanket and book are all you need to complete a perfect afternoon.
-Once you’ve soaked in enough sunshine, duck into Bar Bouchon, located at the east end of the courtyard, for a taste of its famous eponymous burger.
+Once you’ve soaked in enough sunshine, duck into The Garden Bar, located at the south end of the courtyard, for small bites and sweets.

 241 North Canon Drive

 If your Friday night includes early dining at one of Beverly Hills’ spectacular restaurants, park before 6pm at 241 N. Canon Drive to qualify for free two-hour parking.
 Splurge on the signature Palm Surf n’ Turf at The Palm Restaurant, indulge your craving for traditional Sicilian cuisine at Via Alloro or surrender your palate to Chef Nozawa at Sugarfish by ordering the aptly named “Trust Me” pre-fixe option, featuring impeccably prepared sushi.